RespiraWorks/PAPR/README.md

 **Suggested Print Orientations**

 **Body**
-- Tilt angle: 3.75° lean back
+- Tilt angle: 4.0° lean back
 - This allows the supports to come in at an angle that makes them easier to remove.
 - This is the maximum angle that still allows the supports needed to correctly print the bayonet teeth in the inlet.
 - This orientation preserves the quality of the printed text.
 - Most printing processes will require that the 6-32 threads the body be chased with a 6-32 tap.
 I recommend doing this step before post-curing, while the resin is still soft.
 - Whether you chase the threads before or after post-curing, you MUST clear any uncured resin out of the thread holes before post-curing.
 If the residual resin cures inside the holes, it will plug the threads.
 A can of compressed gas keyboard cleaner that comes with a straw for directing the flow can be very useful here.
 - Having a 2mm thick needle file can be useful for clearing residue from the supports in the outlet adapter key slot.
+- This Chitubox project file reflects the recommended supports and orientation: [_PAPRv10-Body.chitubox](release-candidates/PAPR-Rev10/_PAPRv10-Body.chitubox)

 |                            |                             |
 |:--------------------------:|:---------------------------:|